 Orders and events management

-We may give some of your personal data (e.g. contact information) to a research agency who will carry out research on our behalf.
+We may share some of your personal data with a research agency who will carry out research on our behalf.

 Recruitment and employment